PU or EPS: Which One Is Best?

-EPS is a popular option for many brands these days and for a number of good reasons.
+EPS is a popular option for many brands these days and for several good reasons.
 One of the most notable differences between EPS and PU is the weight.

-EPS foam is much lighter than PU which makes for a great option for the surfers that love to take it to the air.
-Lighter boards are easier to whip around quickly, this extra sensitivity makes them great for progressive surfing on waves that let you perform quick snappy maneuvers.
+EPS foam is much lighter than PU, making it a great option for surfers that love to take it to the air.
+Lighter boards are easier to whip around quickly; this extra sensitivity is the perfect construction for progressive surfing on waves that let you perform quick, snappy maneuvers.

 This can be beneficial for building speed faster, also making it easier to glide through flat sections.
 The combination of these factors has made them an excellent option for small wave boards.

 Diagram of the Haydenshapes Future Flex Construction utilizing a stringless EPS blank and carbon fiber.

 EPS is more environmentally friendly

-Unlike PU, EPS be recycled.
-Making it the obvious choice for sustainable surfboard manufacturers and surfers alike.
+Unlike PU, EPS is recycled, making it the obvious choice for sustainable surfboard manufacturers and surfers alike.

 You will find this foam in the core of all eco-friendly surfboard constructions.
-Often combined with bio resin and fiberglass alternatives such as flax cloth to reduce the board's carbon footprint further.
+It is often combined with bio-resin and fiberglass alternatives such as flax cloth to reduce the board's carbon footprint further.
 Who knows what shapers will do in the future to continue looking out for our planet, as some are even experimenting with algae surfboard blanks!